Cycling Slovakia – Why it Should Be Your Next Destination

 Cycling the Low Tatras

 Slovakia has a typical European continental climate, with warm and dry summers and fairly cold winters.
-Upon the mountains, there is an average of 120 snowy days per year, only 40 in the lowlands, winter also brings strong winds from the northeast (Bora).
+In the mountains, there is an average of 120 snowy days per year, only 40 in the lowlands, winter also brings strong winds from the northeast (Bora).

-In summer daytime temperatures easily reach 20-25°C, sometimes getting as high as 30°C or more.
+In summer daytime temperatures easily reach 20-25ยฐC, sometimes getting as high as 30ยฐC or more.
 Although summers are mostly dry, sometimes heavy Thunderstorms can occur at the end of the day, especially in the mountainous regions.

-July is the warmest month with an average Temperature of 22°C. Annual Precipitation varies from 400 mm in the southern lowland areas and up to 1000 mm in the mountainous regions.
+July is the warmest month with an average temperature of 22ยฐC.
+Annual Precipitation varies from 400 mm in the southern lowland areas and up to 1000 mm in theย mountainous regions.

 Best time to cycle in Slovakia